namas191297/evaluating_mvs_in_cpc/README.md

 # Data

-Download the validation dataset extracted from MegaDepth dataset [here](https://drive.google.com/file/d/1WvmEYiduKSCVFcFzFqLuF1IQdgVmJZE9/view?usp=sharing) and extract the dataset to **ref_images** folder.
+Download the validation dataset extracted from MegaDepth dataset [here](https://drive.google.com/file/d/1WvmEYiduKSCVFcFzFqLuF1IQdgVmJZE9/view?usp=sharing) and extract the dataset to **ref_images** folder (create one if it doesn't exist).

 # Usage